stela2502/changeo_image/README.md

 ### Repository Structure

+- 'changeo_1.0.txt' - The Singularity recipe file.
-- `changeo_image.sif` - The Singularity image file containing Jupyter Notebook and `changeo`.
+- `changeo_<version>.sif` - The Singularity image file containing Jupyter Notebook and `changeo`.
 - `Makefile` - Automates image building, sandbox creation, and running.
 - `shell.sh` - Script used for modifying the sandbox environment.
 - `run.sh` - Script used to run the Singularity image.